 - 7 gr baking soda 1 1/2 tsp, test your baking soda for freshness-see note 3

 - 3 tsp acid: lemon juice, apple cider vinegar, or distilled vinegar

 - If you use a stand mixer: Mix all ingredients, except for the liquid in a mixing bowl.
 Use a dough hook attachment.
 Turn on the mixer on medium speed and gradually add the liquid, start with the lowest amount of liquid and then add as necessary until a dough is formed.
 Don’t dump all the liquid all at once.
 You can stop kneading when the dough is no longer sticky

 - If you use hands: Mix all ingredients, except for the liquid in a mixing bowl.
-Knead with your hands until you get a dough that is no longer sticky to touch and add liquid gradually
+Knead with your hands and gradually add in the liquid until you get a dough that is no longer sticky to touch

 Rest the dough (to relax gluten):

 - It's important to rest the dough after all the kneading.
 This is to relax the gluten.
 Cover and rest the dough for at least 15 minutes.
 The dough will be very soft and flexible after that

 - Bring water in the steamer to a rolling boil

 Shape the dough: